© Unofficial Royalty 2024

 Full name: Friedrich Wilhelm Karl

 Before he became King of Württemberg, Wilhelm had married twice.
 His marriage to Princess Karoline Auguste of Bavaria resulted in divorce and no children.
 His first cousin Grand Duchess Ekaterina Pavlovna of Russia, daughter of Paul I, Emperor of All Russia, was his second wife.
 The couple had two children but Ekaterina died three years after the marriage.
 Wilhelm’s third wife was another first cousin Duchess Pauline of Württemberg who gave birth to three children including his heir.
 Wilhelm’s reign saw the economic boom of the 1830s, the expansion of roads and shipping routes, and a healthy and prosperous economy.
 But by the mid-1840s, several years of poor harvests had led to a rise in famine and calls for a more democratic government.
-Protests in 1848, as well as yet another revolution in France, led to Wilhelm conceding many of the demands being made – reinstating freedom of the press, and agreeing to form a liberal government.
+Protests in 1848, and another revolution in France, led to Wilhelm conceding many of the demands being made – reinstating freedom of the press, and agreeing to form a liberal government.

 Unofficial Royalty: King Wilhelm I of Württemberg